 There is nothing at this idyll to detract from the golf, which naturally is the main task in hand.
 Don’t expect to find a country club, just enjoy a brief interlude with Mother Nature.
 Nobody understands the art of agronomy better than the team at the Honors Course so if you can sweeten up a member, expect an absolute treat.

-Designed by Pete Dye, the Honors Course quietly opened for play in 1983.
+Designed by Pete Dye and his youngest son P.B.
+Dye, the Honors Course quietly opened for play in 1983.
 Apart from Nature's fine-tuning, little has since changed.

 The Honors Course in Ooltewah (native translation means resting place), Tennessee opened in 1983.
 It was the brain child of Jack Lupton, who was a friend of Bobby Jones.
 One of the motivating factors was to honor amateur golf, hence the name, The Honors Course.
 As supporting amateur golf is a basic tenet of the Honors Course, a tribute to amateur golfers from the state of Tennessee is located near the clubhouse entrance.
 It is called the Honors Circle and each honoree has a hole named for them.
 The NCAA men’s golf championship was held here and won by a sophomore from Stanford, named Eldrick Woods.
 On the final day he shot an 80 and still won by four strokes.